rui314/mold/README.md

-On Unix, the linker command (usually `/usr/bin/ld`) is indirectly invoked by the compiler driver (typically `cc`, `gcc`, or `clang`), which is in turn indirectly invoked by `make` or another build system command.
+On Unix, the linker command (usually `/usr/bin/ld`) is indirectly invoked by the compiler driver (typically `cc`, `gcc`, or `clang`), which is in turn indirectly invoked by `make` or other build system commands.

 If you can specify an additional command line option for your compiler driver by modifying the build system's config files, add one of the following flags